How to get into London Business School (LBS) MBA Admissions 2020

 This would probably be the most important part of these tips.
 LBS endorses a Global education with various semester abroad or international project/seminar opportunities offered to the students every year.

-So, even if you have no international exposure, you would still require to have a mind that is open and welcoming to all the new experiences and cultures that the school will expose you to over the course of your MBA.
-If an admissions committee member, or the interviewer sense hostility, in your application or interview, for any culture or community your application might be turned down even if the rest of it seems perfect.
+So, even if you have no international exposure, you would still require to have a mind that is open and welcoming to all the new experiences and cultures that the school will expose you to throughout your MBA.

 Be very clear about LBS’ place in your goals